abigail-ryan/mindful-habit/README.md

 **Mindful Habit - CSS validation**
 ![Screenshot of w3c validation css errors](documentation/w3-validator-css-errors.PNG)

-There was one error found, and it was a simple error that I had a % and px written for an img element height value.
+There was one css error found, and it was a simple error that I had a % and px written for an img element height value.
 This was an easy fix.
 When I ran validation again it returned no errors.

 ![Screenshot of w3c validation css no error](documentation/w3-css-no-error.PNG)